Arghyasree/multispecies-mic-transfer/data/README.md

 - the quantitative MIC regression target;
 - the original exact or censored MIC information;
-- the reconciled MIC interval;
+- the final MIC interval after resolving repeated measurements;
 - provenance for the contributing BV-BRC source records;
 - genome and antibiotic feature-row indices;
 - random-pair fold assignments;